Additional Information About Training to be a Mermaid or Merman

 How much do your professional mermaid characters make?

 It depends on the event and what people are doing.
 We give professional mermaids a good base wage on paid performances plus gas and extra money for long distance travel, makeup/appearance prep, and waiting time at sites too (minimum wage for waits 30 minutes or longer only).
 As our clients tend to tip well our mermaids typically receive around $55-$115 when everything is all added up for an hour of paid party work during peak season... or about 5-10x more than a character actor makes at Disneyland.
 Did we mention that we provide the $3,500 tails and wardrobe combinations for our people too when working on our jobs?
 Yeah, that's pretty mer-mazing.

 Outside of the immediate party money, we cover between $350-$3,500 in internal training / ongoing internal education expenses annually to each employee to develop and maintain their professional skills based on job segment, offer self-paced online learning courses to help staff to increase their marketability, cover general liability insurance and worker's comp insurance on our employees at our events to make sure that they can get help if they ever need it, coordinate stunning photography shoots to our mermaids at no cost to them, offer neat invite-only company day trips, parties, and ongoing educational opportunities, and take care of all the paperwork and other details so that our mermaids can completely focus on performing to be their absolute best.

 Is there opportunity for other work at your company?

-Mermaids are cross trained and work as lifeguards, balloon twisters, land games leads and glitter body artists at a bare minimum, all of the current staff works as land characters as well during the off season.
-Please note that different jobs have different pay rates
+Mermaids are cross trained and work as lifeguards, balloon twisters, land games leads and glitter body artists at a bare minimum.
+Please note that different jobs have different pay rates.